 Daphne Dodson, Ph.D., is a qualitative research psychologist working on behalf of several of the world’s leading healthcare, entertainment, and technology firms.
 As an excavator and curator of the stories of lived experiences, she adeptly guides individuals to move deeply into their memories and current perspectives to uncover the rich insights hidden therein.
 She is the author of the forthcoming book, Imaginal Remembering: Engaging Psyche through an Imaginative Approach to Memory and the young adult novel The Outcasts: Simon’s Gift.
 In addition, her essay “Rebirthing Biblical Myth: The Poisonwood Bible as Visionary Art” is included in the 2016 book Jungian Perspectives on Rebirth and Renewal: Phoenix Rising, and her article “Saying Goodbye to Our Children: A Phenomenon of Soul-Making” will be featured in the December 2016 issue of Psychological Perspectives, published by the C. G. Jung Institute of Los Angeles.

-Jennifer Leigh Selig, Ph.D., has been in the classroom as either a student or a teacher (and often both at the same time) ever since she was five-years-old.
-Most currently, she teaches at Pacifica Graduate Institute, and is the founding chair of the Jungian and Archetypal Studies MA/Ph.D degree, and the Engaged Humanities and the Creative Life MA degree.
+Jennifer Leigh Selig, Ph.D., has been in the classroom as either a student or a teacher (and often both at the same time) ever since she was five years old.
 She is the co-editor and author of several books, including Reimagining Education: Essays on Reviving the Soul of Learning (2009); The Soul Does Not Specialize: Revaluing the Humanities and the Polyvalent Imagination (2012); Integration: The Psychology and Mythology of Martin Luther King, Jr. and His (Unfinished) Therapy With the Soul of America (2012); and A Tribute to James Hillman: Reflections on a Renegade Psychologist (2014).
-She has also written dozens of magazine and newspaper articles, and a handful of screenplays.
-She has recently begun to emphasize memoir writing, and her forthcoming book, Deep Creativity: Reflections on the Intersection of Life, Art, and Soul, co-written with Deborah Anne Quibell and Dennis Patrick Slattery, contains many of her memoir pieces.
+Her forthcoming book, Deep Creativity: 7 Ways to Awaken Your Artistic Spirit (Shambhala Books) co-written with Deborah Anne Quibell and Dennis Patrick Slattery, contains many of her memoir pieces.
 An interview with Jennifer on Writing Down the Soul was featured in The Writer magazine.

 A limited number of scholarships are available for this program.
 Scholarship applications are due by December 15th